tsung1029/osiris-code.github.io/documentation/parameters.md

 * __Grid parameters__ - Number of points and spatial dimensions of the simulation domain
 * __Time parameters__ - Time-step and total simulation time
-* __Particle parameters__ - Number of particle species and individual species parameters
+* __Particle parameters__ - Number of particle species (and individual species parameters)
 * __Parallelization parameters__ - Parallel decomposition to use and/or number of threads per process

-For details on the overall syntax and structure of an OSIRIS input file, please check the `input file` section of the reference guide.
+For details on the overall syntax and structure of an OSIRIS input file, and in particular, the order in which these parameters should be set, please check the `input file` section of the reference guide.
 All values are specified using normalized units, please check the [units and normalization](/documentation/units) section for details.

 ## Grid